cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

     --8<-- "warn-file-ext-extractions.md"

-    To see if a FileExtension object's file extension is empty, we use `Is Empty`:
+    To see if a FileExtension object's file extension is empty, we use `IsEmpty`:

     {{ bp_img_file_ext('is-empty') }}